cloudevents/spec/cloudevents/working-drafts/xml-format.md

 ### 1.2 Approach

-This XML representation used is deliberately verbose in favor of readability and deterministic processing.
+The XML representation used is deliberately verbose in favor of readability and deterministic processing.

 Preservation of type information for CloudEvent attributes is supported allowing